RESTORATION AND CONSERVATION PROJECTS

-In recent years, over £2 Million has been spent restoring the Castle’s outer stonework; an ongoing project that requires funding raised only through our accommodation, catering, retail and ticket sales.
+In recent years, over £2 million has been spent restoring the Castle’s outer stonework; an ongoing project that requires funding raised only through our hospitality, accommodation, catering, retail and visitor ticket sales.

-During the late 19th Century, it was common practice to use cement based mortar on many heritage buildings, and again for post-war repairs during the 1950s, 1960s, and 1970s.
+During the late 19th century, it was common practice to use cement based mortar on many heritage buildings, and again for post-war repairs during the 1950s, 60s, and 70s.
 Unfortunately, these ‘repairs’ did more harm than good, and in addition to centuries of general weathering, the cement mortar is to blame for the erosion on the Castle’s stonework today.
 By using cement mortar instead of lime mortar, the stonework’s breathability was blocked; trapping moisture inside the stone.
 Inevitably, the damp stonework would then freeze during the winter, causing broken and spalling stone to appear on the Castle’s exterior.

-To uphold tradition, we aim to always use Kentish Ragstone to reflect the original appearance of the New Castle.
-Future plans include conservation of the Barbican and Fortified Mill, alongside restoration on the main Castle turrets on the front elevation.
+To uphold tradition, we aim always to use Kentish Ragstone to reflect the original appearance of the New Castle.
+Future plans include conservation of the Barbican and Fortified Mill, alongside this current restoration of the Castle turrets on the front elevation.

-The order of works includes the replacement of stones using only Kentish Ragstone, lime shelter coating and the repointing of the walls with lime mortar by hand.
-The team will be cutting out existing mortar joints and replacing them with a lime mix to ensure no moisture is trapped behind any previous cement repairs.
-In addition, they will be replacing the lead roofs in the main turrets, roof parapet gutters, and making repairs to any timberwork.
-Finally, there will be a redecoration process on the metalwork and window glazing, and ‘Richemont Bleu’ stone will be used for the restoration of detailed window masonry.
+The order of works included the replacement of stones using only Kentish Ragstone, lime shelter coating and the repointing of the walls with lime mortar.
+The team cut out existing mortar joints and replaced them with a lime mix to ensure moisture was not trapped behind any previous cement repairs.
+In addition, they replaced the lead roofs in the main turrets, roof parapet gutters, and made repairs to the timberwork.
+There was also a redecoration on the metalwork and window glazing, of which ‘Richemont Bleu’ stone was used for the restoration of the detailed window masonry.

 The Yellow Drawing Room was first used by Lady Baillie as a Luncheon Room, and was originally decorated with grey oak panelling by her first designer Armand Albert Rateau.
 In 1938 she and her new designer Stephane Boudin introduced a new decorative scheme which reflected the French 18th century style.
 It was a magnificent effect with yellow silk damask on the walls and the coveted painting by Tiepolo hanging above the fireplace.
 It became Lady Baillie’s favourite room, and was the only space in the New Castle that she retained for her own use during the Second World War.